 Spring personalities were put on Earth to make the rest of us smile.
 Louise and I work together ( she is a veterinarian too) and I am grateful for it every day.

-Although Louise gets the credit for making me laugh (not easily done), her husband David is a pro photographer.
+Although Louise gets the credit for making me laugh, her husband David is a pro photographer.
 He took this picture as well as the breathtaking pictures of Louise that follow.

 A quintessential Spring, Louise can talk about any topic under the sun.
-She is always open and friendly, assertive, sincere, optimistic, and FUNNY.
+She is always open and friendly, assertive, sincere, optimistic, and finds the humour in life.
 As she says, If you cannot look on the bright side, what is the point??
-Louise says what comes into her head.
-She is spontaneous, not careful or rehearsed.
-She is not withdrawn.
-On Take-Your-Child-To-Work Day, my kids want to be with Louise for the day, not their serious, business-like mother.
+For Take-Your-Child-To-Work Day, my kids want to be with Louise for the day.

-These clothes are certainly not menswear tailored, but neither are they always flouncy.
-They may be sporty but they are mostly about movement.
+Colours may be sporty but more so, they embrace movement.
 The relaxed, informal personality looks natural in jeans and comfortable textures.
 With the Summer feminine blend and the light delicacy of the colouring, this could be an ultra-feminine person, but Louise is the easy and casual type.

 Many Springs are fascinated by the natural world.
-They jumped in the puddles as children, not over them.
+They jumped into the puddles as children, not over them.
 Louise is never happier than in her garden.
-She looks great in beautifully coloured fleece.
-If she chooses, she can look very feminine, but she does not carry dark/serious/formal so well.
+She looks great in beautifully coloured fleece, her yellow nylon jacket, and her shiny rain boots.
+As you can see, she can also look elegant and poised.

-You might look at Louise’s hair colour, see the medium ash brown (it is more ash IRL) , and say:
+You might see the medium ash brown (it is lighter and cooler IRL) , and say: